takari/tesla-split-localrepo/README.md

 Obviously, this repository layout is not compatible with the traditional local repository layout, i.e. it makes no sense to share such a local repository with Maven 2.x or even stock Maven 3.x.
 The primary purpose of this layout is to simplify periodic cleanup of snapshots during continuous integration builds.

+**Warning:** Some Maven plugins bypass the repository API and directly manipulate files within the local repository, assuming the traditional layout.
+Apparently, builds using such plugins will not function properly when this extension used.